dotnet/dotnet-monitor/documentation/api/trace-get.md

 > **NOTE:** Process information (IDs, names, environment, etc) may change between invocations of these APIs.
 Processes may start or stop between API invocations, causing this information to change.

+## Host Address

+The default host address for these routes is `https://localhost:52323`.
+This route is only available on the addresses configured via the `--urls` command line parameter and the `DOTNETMONITOR_URLS` environment variable.

 ## URI Parameters

 | Name | In | Required | Type | Description |